dynamsoft-docs/barcode-reader-docs/programming/features/use-format-specific-configuration.md

 This parameter specifies whether decoding requires start and stop symbols.

-1D barcodes usually have fixed start and end symbols.
-Normally, DBR can only decode a barcode properly if it finds the start and end symbols.
-However, in some cases, the actual barcode symbol may be missing the start and/or end symbols. `RequireStartStopChars` is designed to read these non-standard barcodes and is used to specify whether the start and end symbols are required for decoding.
+1D barcodes usually have fixed start and stop symbols.
+Normally, DBR can only decode a barcode properly if it finds the start and stop symbols.
+However, in some cases, the actual barcode symbol may be missing the start and/or stop symbols. `RequireStartStopChars` is designed to read these non-standard barcodes and is used to specify whether the start and stop symbols are required for decoding.
 The allowed values are

 * 0: start and stop symbols are optional
 * 1: start and stop symbols are required

-The figure below shows a standard Code39 with start and end symbols:
+The figure below shows a standard Code39 with start and stop symbols:

 ![standard-code39][3]

-This one shows the same barcode without start and end symbols:
+This one shows the same barcode without start and stop symbols:

 ![code39 without start and end pattern][4]

-The following template configures DBR to read Code39 barcodes that don't have start and/or end symbols:
+The following template configures DBR to read Code39 barcodes that don't have start and/or stop symbols:

 ```json
 {